 California is taking the Integrated Network Approach to its high-speed rail system – meaning that segments of high-speed line will be added to the state’s already robust network of trains and buses over time.

-California has an extensive network of feeder buses are timed to meet the state’s three Amtrak routes at many stations, with passengers using a single ticket for both parts of the trip.
+Feeder buses are timed to meet trains at many stations, with passengers using a single ticket for both parts of the trip.
 Commuter rail and local bus networks extend the reach to most of the state.

-An innovative state rail plan is being used to coordinate actions of the California High Speed Rail Authority and many transit agencies as each part of the plan is developed.
+An innovative state rail plan is being used to coordinate actions of the California High Speed Rail Authority and many transit agencies as improvements are made.

-As a coordinated network, every segment, high-speed, conventional and bus, will see a big boost in ridership, transforming the travel throughout the state.
+As a coordinated network, every train and bus route will see a big boost in ridership, as segments of high-speed line are finished.

 High-speed rail stations will be built to make transferring between high-speed trains, conventional trains and feeder buses quick and easy.